Month of Visual Arts Practices 2023

 .

-Two subjective documentary works in dialogue against the backdrop of the social crisis
+Two subjective documentary works in dialogue against the backdrop

 .